Public Health (MPH): Online Program

 • An essay describing your interest and experience in public health, an inequity you have observed, and your short- and long-term career goals

-• Transcripts from all postsecondary institutions attended, regardless of whether a degree was earned
+• Official transcripts from all post-secondary institutions attended, regardless of whether a degree was earned

 • Three letters of recommendation from professional or academic references

-• Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores, if applicable
+• English proficiency exam score (if applicable): Test of English as a Foreign Language (TOEFL), Duolingo, or the International English Language Testing System (IELTS) scores are acceptable

-In the event that the admission committee needs more information to review your application, you may be required to participate in an interview with a member of the committee.
+In the event that the admission committee needs more information to review your application, you may be required to submit an additional statement, documentation, or be asked to participate in an interview with a member of the committee.

 Your résumé should include the following: